Menu Close

 new year resolutions and mental health

-After a week of festive celebration, the start of a new year often brings a sense of renewal and reflection.
-But amidst all of this, it’s crucial to keep our feet on the ground when it comes to our mental health.
+After celebrating Christmas, the start of a new year often brings a sense of renewal and reflection.
+But amid all of this, it’s crucial to keep our feet on the ground when it comes to our mental health.

-You may have heard of the popular saying ‘New Year, New Me’ from your friends and family or social media.
-While setting resolutions is common, it’s good to approach this period with an understanding of yourself and your mental health.
+You might be familiar with the concept of ‘New Year, New Me’ from your friends or even on social media.
+While resolutions are common, it’s crucial to approach this period with a realistic understanding of how it can impact on our mental health.
 Let’s explore and dispel common myths, provide practical insights and encourage a mindful approach to the new year for our wellbeing journey.

 common myths